 Chief nursing officers typically start out as an RN within a hospital or healthcare organization, and are promoted into leadership roles of increasing responsibility.
 Management-level nursing roles usually require a minimum of a Bachelor of Science in Nursing (BSN) degree.
 However, in executive-level positions such as CNO, a Master of Science in Nursing (MSN) is the standard.

 CNO salaries vary by location, as well as the size and total revenues of the hospital or healthcare organization.
-According to data published by PayScale.com in October 2010, chief nursing officers earn a base annual salary between $90,466 and $134,680.
-Like other chief executives, CNOs are eligible for incentives and bonus pay that can increase their total compensation to between $90,987 and $143,368.
+According to data published by PayScale.com in January 2016, chief nursing officers earn a median annual salary of $154,060.
+Like other chief executives, CNOs are eligible for bonus pay that can increase their total compensation by as much as $48,000.

-In the 2010-11 edition of the Occupational Outlook Handbook, the U.S. Bureau of Labor Statistics (BLS) predicts that employment in nursing and healthcare administration will grow faster than other occupations.
+The U.S. Bureau of Labor Statistics does not have an entry for Chief Nursing Officers, but forecasts growth of 17%, much greater than that for most other occupations, for all healthcare administration positions between 2014 and 2024.
 Management and administrative opportunities will typically go to experienced RNs with at least a BSN or, more commonly, an MSN degree.
 In addition to an advanced degree, employers generally look for a strong clinical background, as well as leadership and management experience.

 If you are an RN aspiring to an executive management position within nursing, you should take steps to enhance your management experience and advance your education.
 To position yourself for a chief nursing officer role, it is essential to obtain a graduate degree in nursing.
 The good news is that you can earn an MSN in Nursing Administration or Nursing Education online from Jacksonville University (JU), which is ranked as one of “America’s Best Colleges” by U.S. News & World Report.
 JU’s flexible MSN degree online programs allow you to earn a world-class degree on your schedule, without interfering with work or family obligations.
 Apply today, and you could be on your way to a chief nursing officer career!